vallard/K8sClass/segment07-integrations/README.md

 * TLS generation for ingress rules for Matomo
 * Secret files for Matomo for passwords,etc.

-Let's show how we can make this happen.
+Let's show a quick example of how we made this happen.

+### The example

+Our function will simply list all the pods in the cluster.
+This is the equivalent of running: `kubectl get pods --all-namespaces`.
+Pretty simple, but getting to work in AWS lambda with API Gateway is decidedly not simple!
+However, this quick example can make it much easier.

 ### Serverless